kirbydesign/designsystem/libs/extensions/angular/CONTRIBUTING.md

 ```

 The `skip-module` flag is added here as we want to create a self-contained standalone UI component for others to consume.
 If a module is needed for your specific use-case, omit the flag.

+The `README.md`-file created by the generator can be removed.
+In one of the following steps we will instead add Storybook stories to document our component.

 With the secondary entry point in place a new component with the same name can be added: